deivid-rodriguez/byebug/README.md

 [tip_url]: https://gratipay.com/byebug
 [irc_url]: https://gitter.im/deivid-rodriguez/byebug

 Byebug is a simple to use, feature rich debugger for Ruby.
-It uses the new TracePoint API for execution control and the new Debug Inspector API for call stack navigation, so it doesn't depend on internal core sources.
+It uses the TracePoint API for execution control and the Debug Inspector API for call stack navigation, so it doesn't depend on internal core sources.
 It's developed as a C extension, so it's fast.
 And it has a full test suite so it's reliable.

 It allows you to see what is going on _inside_ a Ruby program while it executes and offers many of the traditional debugging features such as: